 My child is due for other vaccines, should they wait or can they get it at the same time as the COVID-19 vaccine?

 Pediatricians recommend spacing the COVID-19 vaccines from other routine immunizations by at least two weeks if possible.
-It is not likely that different vaccines will interfere with each other, but a gap will help to ensure maximum effectiveness.
+It is not likely that different vaccines will interfere with each other, but a gap will helps to monitor side effects.

 It is also important to keep up with other routine immunizations, as they prevent other serious diseases too.

 • Manitoba’s routine immunization schedule (Manitoba Public Health)